prebid/prebid-server/docs/endpoints/openrtb2/auction.md

 #### Cookie syncs

 Each Bidder should receive their own ID in the `request.user.buyeruid` property.
-Prebid Server has three ways to popualte this field.
+Prebid Server has three ways to populate this field.
 In order of priority:

 1. If the request payload contains `request.user.buyeruid`, then that value will be sent to all Bidders.
 In most cases, this is probably a bad idea.